Bridge of Hope Competition – Winner

 Bridges connect us.
 They bring people together and link communities.
 That's why PATH is inviting you to help name Haverfordwest's newest bridge.
 The Bridge of Hope campaign is your chance to be part of something that brings our community together.

-Suggest a name that stands out as a message of unity and we'll present it formally to Pembrokeshire County Council as the bridge’s official name.
-The competition is open until 14th February 2026.
+Suggest from the list a name that stands out as a message of unity and we'll present it formally to Pembrokeshire County Council as the bridge’s official name.

 Questions and Answers